-Marie Kondo's hit Netflix show encouraged millions globally to reassess their wardrobes, declutter kitchen cupboards, and streamline beauty bags, bidding farewell to items that failed to "spark joy".
-And that in itself isn't a bad thing—but the great clearout era left many charities inundated with often unusable items.
+Marie Kondo's Netflix series encouraged millions of people around the world to reassess their wardrobes, declutter their kitchens, and streamline their beauty collections, bidding farewell to items that didn't "spark joy".
+That in itself isn't a bad thing—but all those clearouts left many charities inundated with often unusable items.

-So, what’s the best way to have a conscious clearout?
-Can you cut down to a capsule wardrobe without generating excess waste?
-With a little extra effort, the answer is a resounding yes.
-We spoke to several fashion and beauty experts who gave us tips on how to declutter more responsibly, so you can start the new season with a clear mind (and home).
+So, how do you have a conscious clearout?
+Can you cut your closet down to a curated capsule wardrobe without generating unnecessary waste?
+With a little extra effort, the answer is, "absolutely!".
+To get some failsafe tips on how to get rid of clothes, underwear and beauty products more responsibly, we spoke to some fashion and beauty experts, to help you move into summer with a clear mind (and home).

-- Dr Gracie McLaven (opens in new tab) is a clinical psychologist and Founder of Brain · Body · Wealth (opens in new tab) who advised My Imperfect Life on how clutter can affect your mental health.
+- Dr Gracie McLaven is a clinical psychologist and Founder of Brain · Body · Wealth who advised My Imperfect Life on some of the ways that clutter can affect your mental health.

-- Lauren Cunningham (opens in new tab) is a celebrity stylist who has worked on magazine shoots, brand campaigns, and awards ceremonies.
-She shared tips on de-cluttering your closet.
+- Lauren Cunningham is a celebrity stylist who has worked on magazine shoots, brand campaigns, and award ceremonies.
+In this piece she's shared tips on de-cluttering your closet.

 - Ellis Ranson is a celebrity stylist who also gave insight into streamlining your closet.

 - Emma Harrod is a professional organizer and founder of EH Lifestyling, who has shared her expertise in de-cluttering.

 - Chloe Wise is a beauty PR professional and shares skin tips and her experience with acne at @skin.ting, advising My Imperfect Life readers on decluttering beauty products.

 - Stephanie Harrison is an author and self-empowerment coach who has shared some of the positive mental benefits of finding a good home for your unwanted items.

 How to get started decluttering your bedroom: a step-by-step guide